Franz Brentano (1838-1917)

 - A collection of manuscripts of the late Brentano dealing in detail with his mereology and his conception of boundaries.

-- Religion and Christian Belief
+- Religion and Christian Faith

 - On the Existence of God.
 Trans.
 S. Krantz.
 The Hague: Martinus Nijhoff 1987.